space307/pure-index/README.md

 # 🌿 Pure Index

 Pure Index is utility for monorepos.
-It helps to find unused exports from packages.
+It helps to find unused exports from packages or get a list of all unique uses of any package.

 ## Motivation